Developer-Autodesk/viewer-javascript-tutorial/appendix-e.md

      Consumer Key & Secret in a 'credentials.js' file.
 The sample is using a synchronous HttpRequest to query the access token, with an infinite timeout, and it never returns.
 After a while the browser will display a 'Page(s) Unresponsive' dialog.

   2. If the page returned, but blank.
-It might be because you did not provided a valid url reference in '/www/index.js' or via the urn query parameter.
+It might be because you did not provided a valid urn reference in '/www/index.js' or via the urn query parameter.
 The urn might not be base64 encoded either.
 Display the javascript console, you should find a message saying something like 'Failed to load resource: the server responded with a status of 400 (Bad Request)   index.js:54    Error: 7'